apache/tika-grpc-docker/README.md

    See the License for the specific language governing permissions and limitations under the License.

+## Release Process and GPG Verification

+### Official Release Images

+Official release images are built using GPG-signed Apache release artifacts.
+The Dockerfiles in this repository:

+1. Download the `tika-server-grpc-${VERSION}.jar` from Apache distribution mirrors
+2. Download the corresponding `.asc` GPG signature file
+3. Import the Apache Tika KEYS file
+4. Verify the GPG signature before using the JAR in the Docker image

+This ensures that the Docker images contain only verified, officially released Apache Tika artifacts.

+### Development/Testing Images

+The `build-from-branch.sh` script allows building Docker images from source code for testing purposes.
+These builds:
+- Compile from Git source code
+- Do NOT use GPG-signed releases
+- Are intended for development and testing only
+- Should NOT be used in production

+For production use, always build from official Apache releases using the standard Dockerfiles and `docker-tool.sh`.

 ## Disclaimer

 It is worth noting that whilst these Docker images download the binary JARs published by the Apache Tika Team on the Apache Software Foundation distribution sites, only the source release of an Apache Software Foundation project is an official release artefact.
 See [Release Distribution Policy](https://www.apache.org/dev/release-distribution.html) for more details.